Commodity trading is the buying or selling of commodities. They are a category of asset/goods (usually natural resources) which:

 Soft commodities are grown and are perishable or have a shorter life span.
 For instance, rice, wheat, spices, etc. The prices of soft commodities are prone to fluctuations.

 Hard commodities, on the other hand, are extracted or mined.
 For instance, oil, aluminum, etc. the market for hard commodities is generally less volatile in the short run.

 While investing in commodities, you need to remember that there is no “best” strategy that will work for everyone.
 A good and balanced commodity trading strategy is one which takes into account the below factors:

-- Market research backed decisions rather than emotions.
-Focusedinvestments and patience go a long way in generating lucrative returns in this market.
+Research backed decisions rather than emotions.
+Focused investments and patience go a long way in generating lucrative returns in this market.

-- Seasonality of the commodity plays a crucial role.
-Demand and supply of certain commodities are influenced by the seasons and hence the price levels also fluctuate accordingly.
+Demand and supply of certain commodities depend on seasons and hence the price levels also fluctuate accordingly.